Associate Degree Nursing (RN)

 Every student will need to have access to a computer with internet capability.
 Computers are available in the Learning Resource Center (LRC) located in the Health Sciences building (Room 8207) for the students' use.

-An orientation to the MOODLE system will be included in the online program orientation.
-Once registration is completed, students have access to the MOODLE course.
+An orientation to the Canvas system will be included in the online program orientation.
+Once registration is completed, students have access to the Canvas course.
 When the courses are ready in the system, the faculty will open the course.
 Therefore, the sooner students register for the REGN 1/REGN 2 courses the sooner they will be able to begin familiarizing themselves with the courses.

 We recommend that students, especially for this first semester, purchase textbooks at the Bookstore and not online or used.
 The Elsevier e-system is heavily used and referenced in the coursework for all semesters.
 If students purchase books online they will not have access to PageBurst (digital books) and will, therefore, not have access to some of the materials that are needed unless they purchase the electronic support materials directly from Elsevier.